Hardware-constrained learning for quantum computing and artificial intelligence

 Ali, Chicano, and Moraglio (Eds.), QC+AI 2025 Proceedings

-The intersection of Quantum Computing (QC) and Artificial Intelligence (AI) represents one of the most critical and transformative frontiers in contemporary computational science
+The intersection of Quantum Computing (QC) and Artificial Intelligence (AI) represents one of the most critical and transformative frontiers in contemporary computational science.

 The intersection of Quantum Computing (QC) and Artificial Intelligence (AI) represents one of the most critical and transformative frontiers in contemporary computational science.
-As quantum hardware transitions from purely theoretical constructs to accessible, albeit noisy, physical systems—commonly referred to as Noisy Intermediate-Scale Quantum (NISQ) devices—the imperative to seamlessly integrate quantum mechanics with machine learning has catalyzed the emergence of a highly specialized inte
+As quantum hardware transitions from purely theoretical constructs to accessible, albeit noisy, physical systems—commonly referred to as Noisy Intermediate-Scale Quantum (NISQ) devices—the imperative to seamlessly integrate quantum mechanics with machine learning has catalyzed the emergence of a highly specialized interdisciplinary domain.

 From Algorithmic Novelty to Sustainable Hybrid Systems